Which Wellness Simple Limited Ingredient Dry Recipes Get

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Wellness product.

-With three notable exceptions…
+With 4 notable exceptions…

-First, chicory root is naturally rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.